jmduke/arcana.computer/writing/_miscellany/this-site.md

 ### Design

 Honestly, I don't think there's that much to say about the design of this site.
 I think it is fairly boring; if I were to describe the general philosophy behind it, I would say "use as little CSS as possible and make it as likely as possible that this site is renderable and pleasant in the year 2040."
 I don't know if I succeeded — I certainly have had those lofty goals in the past, and fallen desparately short — but I'd like to think that I came closer to the mark than usual, with around [500 total lines of CSS](https://github.com/jmduke/arcana.computer/blob/master/_sass/main.scss).

+A brief sidebar on dark mode, by the way: when first building out this site, I had _no idea_ how many people actually used dark mode.
+I recognize that it's a fact of life that many people ostensibly enjoy, but it exists as a massive testing blind spot.
+Thankfully, SCSS makes it easy to tweak color palettes, but apologies if anything looks particularly wonky on dark mode: I am happy to fix it but I offer no promises about it not happening again in the future.

 ### Fonts